Vochannguyen/vochannguyen.github.io/_pages/about.md

 social: True  # includes social icons at the bottom of the page
 ---

-**Welcome to My Data Science Portfolio!**

 I am a Master's of Data Science Graduate Student at SMU.

-My Data Science background is in Machine Learning Models, and my specialty is in KNN, Naive Bayes, and Multiple Linear Regression model.
-My case studies can be found in the Projects tab.
+My Data Science Track is in Machine Learning Models, where my specialty is in KNN, Naive Bayes, and Multiple Linear Regression model.
+My case studies can be found in the Projects Tab, and the video presentations are in the Video Presentations Tab.

 My interests are playing basketball, serving at church, and traveling.

 <br>